hyoyun-Kim/RP2040-HAT-C-Edit/getting_started.md

      ┃ ┣ timer.c
      ┃ ┗ timer.h
      ┣ CMakeLists.txt
-     ┣ port_common.h
-     ┗ version.h
+     ┗ port_common.h
 ```

 - **ioLibrary_Driver**

-  If you want to change things related to SPI, such as the SPI port number and SPI read/write function, or use a different MCU without using the RP2040, you need to change the code in the 'RP2040-HAT-C/port/ioLibrary_Driver/' directory.
+  If you want to change things related to SPI, such as the SPI port number and SPI read/write function, or use a different MCU without using the RP2040, you need to change the code in the 'RP2040-HAT-C-LWIP/port/ioLibrary_Driver/' directory.
 Here is information about functions.

   ```
   /*! \brief W5x00 chip reset